meta-llama/llama-recipes/tutorials/chatbot/README.md

-#### Introduction
+## Introduction

 Large language models (LLMs) have emerged as groundbreaking tools, capable of understanding and generating human-like text.
 These models power many of today's advanced chatbots, providing more natural and engaging user experiences.
 But how do we create these intelligent systems?

 Here, we aim to make an FAQ model for Llama that be able to answer questions about Llama by fine-tune Llama2 7B chat using existing official Llama documents.

-#### Fine-tuning Process
+### Fine-tuning Process

-Fine-tuning LLMs here LLama 2 involves several key steps:
+Fine-tuning LLMs here LLama 2 involves several key steps: Data Collection, preprocessing, fine-tuning, evaluation.

+Lets take a look at one of the most important steps first which is data collection and preprocessing.

+### **Data Collection:**

-1. **Data Collection:** Gathering a diverse and comprehensive dataset is crucial.
+Gathering a diverse and comprehensive dataset is crucial.
 This dataset should include a wide range of topics and conversational styles to ensure the model can handle various subjects.
 A recent [research](https://arxiv.org/pdf/2305.11206.pdf) shows that quality of data has far more importance than quantity.
 Here are some high level thoughts on data collection:

 - Source Identification: Identify the sources where your FAQs are coming from.
 This could include websites, customer service transcripts, emails, forums, and product manuals.
 Prioritize sources that reflect the real questions your users are asking.